 Hitachi has thrown data de-duplication into the mix to eliminate storing redundant data in the archive.
 Zaheer claims Hitachi’s approach to data de-duplication is “collision-proof,” in that it performs both hash comparisons and binary comparisons to ensure objects are actual duplicates, therefore avoiding “hash collisions” where different objects could have the same cryptographic hash key.
 “Most de-duplication methods use a hash key to compare hash values between files, but it is sometimes possible to have the same hash key for different files.
 We perform a binary comparison before we collapse a file and reclaim the capacity,” he says.

-Hitachi's archiving system is comprised of homegrown HDS hardware and software and technology the company acquired through the purchase of digital archiving start-up Archivas last February.
+Hitachi’s archiving system comprises homegrown HDS hardware and software and technology the company acquired through the purchase of digital archiving start-up Archivas last February.

 Archivas’ software, Archivas Cluster (ArC), simultaneously indexes metadata and content as files are written to the archive, with the built-in ability to extract text and metadata from 370 file formats.

 ArC also provides event-based updating of the full text and metadata index as retention status changes or as files are deleted.
 The ArC software is what enables HCAP to scale to 80 nodes, support a single global namespace with more than 2PB of capacity, and manage more than two-billion files.